things to do in Melaka

 Rich in colonial history and home to some of the best street food in Malaysia, Melaka should be on your Malaysia must-do list.

-A UNESCO World Heritage city with incredible coastal views and Portuguese stylings, there are many things to see and do in Melaka / Malacca and to suit all tastes and budgets.
+A UNESCO World Heritage city with incredible coastal views and Portuguese stylings, there are plenty of things to see and do in Melaka / Malacca.

-An easy trip from Kuala Lumpur, there are many tours available to Melaka / Malacca from the Malaysian capital but we’d implore you to stay a few nights in Melaka.
+An easy trip from Kuala Lumpur, there are many tours available to Melaka / Malacca from the Malaysian capital but we’d implore you to stay a few nights, enjoy the city and cool down in Melaka’s best cafes.

 From the iconic Red Square and Stadthuys to the random golden body-building statue (do read on!), there are so many things to see and do in Melaka (but try not to get run over by the famous cartoon cyclos!)